quicwg/base-drafts/draft-ietf-quic-http.md

 A server MAY send one or more PUSH_PROMISE frames (see {{frame-push-promise}}) before, after, or interleaved with the frames of a response message.
 These PUSH_PROMISE frames are not part of the response; see {{server-push}} for more details.
-These frames are not permitted in pushed responses.
+These frames are not permitted in pushed responses; a pushed response is malformed ({{malformed}}) if it includes PUSH_PROMISE or DUPLICATE_PUSH frames.

 Frames of unknown types ({{extensions}}), including reserved frames ({{frame-reserved}}) MAY be sent on a request or push stream before, after, or